jomaa-daniel/bring-your-umbrella/README.md

 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.1/install.sh | bash
 ```

+Now close your terminal and open it again

 To download, compile, and install the latest release of `node`, do this:
 ```
 nvm install node
 ```

+To verify you've installed `nvm` and `node` correctly run `nvm -help` and `node -help`, you should not get a `command not found error`

 Now lets install our programming language
 ```